How do travel bloggers make money?

 Forbes says people trust people, so fundamentally, we are influencers.
 We are content creators, writers, photographers, and in my case, eaters of lots of food.

 I've called it a game before, and it really kindof is - except there's no rulebook and you're only rewarded when you play well.
 The name of the game is "Mastering Multiple Streams of Income", so get comfortable with being uncomfortable and you'll be golden.
-Some months you'll earn less, some you'll earn more, and you'll never really be able to accuracy predict your income, but that risk of uncertainty is the price you pay for the reward of freedom.
+Some months you'll earn less, some you'll earn more, and you'll never really be able to accurately predict your income, but that risk of uncertainty is the price you pay for the reward of freedom.

 Since this is the most common question I get asked, here's an explanation of some of the top ways that work for myself and other successful travel bloggers.